fhill2/starfarm/README.md

 ### Workflow
 when starring a repo online
-- newly starred repo is cloned into REPO_DIR
+- newly starred repo is cloned into STARFARM_DIR
 - repo is added to tags_unsorted.yaml
-- symlink is created in REPO_SYM_DIR (unsorted tag automatically applied)
+- symlink is created in REPO_TAG_DIR (unsorted tag automatically applied)

 when unstarring a repo online:
-- unstarred repo is removed from REPO_DIR
+- unstarred repo is removed from STARFARM_DIR
 - repo is removed from tags_unsorted.yaml if it exists
 - (note): if the repo is in tags.yaml, it also has to be deleted to unstar the repo, otherwise it will be cloned on next run.

 add repos to tags.yaml:
-- newly added repo is cloned into REPO_DIR
+- newly added repo is cloned into STARFARM_DIR
-- symlink is created in REPO_SYM_DIR in the tag folder
+- symlink is created in REPO_TAG_DIR in the tag folder

 move repos from tags_unsorted.yaml to tags.yaml to categorize unsorted repos:
-- symlink is removed from REPO_SYM_DIR unsorted tag folder
+- symlink is removed from REPO_TAG_DIR unsorted tag folder
-- symlink is created in REPO_SYM_DIR tag folder
+- symlink is created in REPO_TAG_DIR tag folder
 - (note): if you add new repos to tags_unsorted.yaml they will be deleted (file is read-only)